kouzheng/CovPred-FL/readme.txt

 Coronavirus can cross the species barrier and infect humans with a severe respiratory syndrome.
-SARS-CoV-2 with potential origin of bat is still circulating in China.
 The prediction model is proposed to evaluate the infection risk of non-human-origin coronavirus for early warning.

 Guideline
 1. The code is design based on Python 2.7.15 and Scikit-learn 0.20.4 with the dependence of Biopython 1.72,Numpy 1.16.5,Pandas 0.24.2.